 Most per head agents know that casual players love to bet on favorites.
 Favorites are teams that give up points against the spread.
 Casual players bet on favorites because, often, they don’t handicap games as deeply as professional players do.

-Knowing this football betting trend, per head agents can promote favorite betting to casual players.
+Knowing this is one of the key NCAA football betting trends, per head agents can promote favorite betting to casual players.
 A great example was how some bookies offered better odds on New England, the favorite, to win Super Bowl 52.

 Instead of offering New England at -3, some bookies offered New England at -2.5, or even -2.
 That caused an uptick in action on the Patriots.